jeremykohn/semverdoc/semverdoc-alt.md

 1. Version 1.0.0 defines a final document.
 The way in which the version number is incremented after this release is dependent on its changes.

-1. Patch version Z (x.y.Z | x > 0) MUST be incremented if only changes that fix errors in spelling, grammar, or spacing are introduced.
+1. Patch version Z (x.y.Z | x > 0) MUST be incremented if only changes that fix errors in spelling, grammar, punctuation, or spacing are introduced.

 1. Minor version Y (x.Y.z | x > 0) MUST be incremented if changes to the document's style, but not its substance, are introduced.
 An example is changing or rephrasing a sentence so that it says the same thing using different words.
 It MAY include patch level changes.
 Patch version MUST be reset to 0 when minor version is incremented.